limyansky/EZPrefine_PINT/README.md

 An attempt to implement EZPrefine (by Mario) using the framework of PINT.

 EZPrefine was made for refining pulsar candidates in fermi data, and operates based off of MCMC.
-It is somehting I personally have used before, and am confident that it works.
+It is somehting I have used before, and am confident that it works.

 PINT is the latest implimentation pulsar timing, this time in python.